Can you use a MacBook as a server with the lid closed?

 Is it safe to run Ollama as a server on a closed MacBook?

 It can be, with the right setup.
 Ollama draws real CPU and GPU load, so thermal pressure can climb during sustained inference.
-Running on a hard, ventilated surface while plugged in, with a battery floor and thermal watch active, helps reduce risk.
-Leaving it in a bag or unmonitored overnight on battery is where problems tend to happen.
+Running on a hard, ventilated surface while plugged in, with a battery floor and thermal auto-stop active, helps reduce risk.
+An unattended session on battery in a bag overnight is where problems tend to start.

 How do I keep a local API alive on my Mac overnight?